hinduri-thanmai/smart-library-system/README.md

 # 📌 Project Status

-This project was created to practice **full-stack development using React and Spring Boot**.
+This project is designed as a scalable full-stack library automation solution focused on managing books, members, and lending workflows.

 It currently supports CRUD operations for: